Hyun3246/hyun3246.github.io/_posts/2025-02-13-[SQL First Step] 23. Subquery.md

 There are two types of using subquery in `INSERT`.

 1. Subquery as a part of `VALUES` <br/>
-    As `VALUES` set values to insert, subqueries in `VALUES` shoule be scalar subqueries.
+    As `VALUES` set values to insert, subqueries in `VALUES` should be scalar subqueries.

     ```
     mysql> INSERT INTO sample541 VALUES(